 Diagnosis

-If your doctor suspects you have an ovarian dysgerminoma, they may order the following tests to confirm the diagnosisthe process of identifying a disease based on signs and symptoms, patient history and medical test results and refer you to a specialist for treatment:
+If your doctor suspects you have an ovarian dysgerminoma, they may order the following tests to confirm the diagnosis and refer you to a specialist for treatment:

 - Physical examinationan examination of your current symptoms, affected area(s) and overall medical history.